timmo-x/irc_grokbot/README.md

 ## x.ai Grok IRC Chat Bot
 Best darn IRC AI chat bot on the planet! xAI API doesn't hold back and is very candid unlike chatgpt.

-Edit the chat_grok.conf and keywords in the .py file to your preferred liking.
-Be sure to put the bot's nick in the keywords section as it only responds to keywords added.
+Edit the grok.conf and keywords in the .py file to your preferred liking.
+Be sure to put the bot's nick in the keywords section as it only responds to keywords you've added.

 Memory can be increased or decreased by this line: def get_recent_memory(memory, identifier, limit=10):